vishveshsoni/HindiOcr/README.md

 Ocr that extract character from the images.
 Currently it can able to recognize language- ENGLISH and HINDI

-WITH TOTAL 46 CLASSES : vowels, consonants and digits
+##### WITH TOTAL 46 CLASSES : Vowels, Consonants and Digits

-Application is use python server get image from mobile devices, detect, extract the character and send text responce.

 ### Image Processing

 ------------
+######  Character detection alorithm is able to recognize each character from given image precisely with level of segmentation.

 [![](https://s3.amazonaws.com/sportsseam-public-read/NFL/demo/Capture.PNG)](https://s3.amazonaws.com/sportsseam-public-read/NFL/demo/Capture.PNG)